newf276/kodirepo/plugin.program.cleaner/README.md

 OpenWizard was created to help the Kodi community out and help get rid of the broken personal wizards that are floating around.
 As this is a work in progress, a repository is highly recommended, but if you prefer not to, there is a built-in auto-updater.

-For more information on how to edit/customize this wizard for your own usage, please read [the wiki](https://github.com/drinfernoo/plugin.program.cleaner/wiki).

 Currently, this version of the wizard supports:

 |  Add-on                            | Cache Clearing | Trakt | All-Debrid | Real-Debrid | Premiumize | Trakt API | TMDb | TVDB | OMDb | IMDb | Fanart.tv | Location | Username/Password/Login |